Dengue Fever Testing

 Dengue fever is a viral infection transmitted to humans by mosquitoes that live in tropical and subtropical climates and carry the virus.
 Blood testing detects the dengue virus or antibodies produced in response to dengue infection.

-If a person develops a fever within two weeks following travel to an area where dengue fever is present, it may be prudent to test for dengue fever.
 According to the Centers for Disease Control and Prevention (CDC), dengue infections have been reported in more than 100 countries from parts of Africa, the Americas, the Caribbean, the Eastern Mediterranean, Southeast Asia, and the Western Pacific.
 It is a fast emerging infectious disease, according to the World Health Organization (WHO), with an increasing number of cases and countries affected throughout the world.
-Approximately 50 to 100 million cases occur annually worldwide.
+The actual number is not known because about 75% of cases are asymptomatic, but a recent estimate put the number of annual dengue infections as high as 390 million.
+Approximately 50 to 100 million symptomatic cases occur annually worldwide.

 In the U.S., the majority of dengue cases occur in travelers returning from areas where dengue is endemic.
-Most dengue cases in U.S. citizens occur in those inhabitants of Puerto Rico, the U.S. Virgin Islands, Samoa and Guam.
+Most dengue cases in U.S. citizens occur in people who live in Puerto Rico, the U.S. Virgin Islands, Samoa and Guam.
 Outbreaks where a large number of cases occur in a defined area are rare in the U.S. In recent years, there have been small outbreaks in Texas and Hawaii and a few cases diagnosed in southern Florida.

-The loss of blood and fluid during the second phase, if untreated, can sometimes develop into a rare condition known as Dengue Shock Syndrome and can be fatal.
-In order to avoid that complication, a doctor may hospitalize a patient with dengue fever so that falling blood pressure and dehydration caused by the loss of blood and fluids can be managed while the disease runs its course - generally a period of one to two weeks.
+The loss of blood and fluid during the second phase, if untreated, can worsen and can be fatal.
+In order to avoid that complication (sometimes called Dengue Shock Syndrome), a healthcare practitioner may hospitalize a patient with severe dengue fever so that falling blood pressure and dehydration caused by the loss of blood and fluids can be managed while the disease runs its course - generally a period of one to two weeks.
 During the following week of recovery, a person may develop a second rash that lasts a week or more.

 Dengue fever is usually diagnosed via some combination of blood tests because the body's immune response to the virus is dynamic and complex.
 Laboratory tests may include:

-- Molecular tests for dengue virus (PCR)–detect the presence of the virus itself; these tests can diagnose dengue fever up to 5 days after the onset of symptoms.
+- Molecular tests for dengue virus (PCR)–detect the presence of the virus itself; these tests can diagnose dengue fever up to 7 days after the onset of symptoms and can be used to determine which of the 4 different serotypes of dengue virus is causing the infection.

 - Complete blood count (CBC)–to look for low platelet count typical of the later stages of the illness and to detect the decrease in hemoglobin, hematocrit, and red blood cell (RBC) count (evidence of anemia) that would occur with blood loss associated with severe dengue fever